 interception was $20 000.
 The price for the whole battery is $50

 Rafael unveiled a naval version of the Iron Dome, called the C-Dome.

-It is designed to protect vessels from missiles and saturated
+It is designed to protect warships from missiles and saturated

 It will include Iron Dome, Arrow 2, Arrow 3, Iron Beam and David's Sling air defense

 and anti-ballistic missile systems.